tugboat

 # install.packages("pak")

-tugboat only has two exported functions; one to create a Dockerfile from your analysis directory, and one to build the corresponding Docker image.
+tugboat only has three exported functions; one to create a Dockerfile from your analysis directory, one to build the corresponding Docker image, and one to make your project ready to share and run in an online, interactive compute environment via Binder.

 Create the Dockerfile